 Named one of the top 50 young designers of the Americas (Young Designers: Americas, Daab), Marks’ work has earned national and international recognition for its singular marriage of austerity, warmth and timelessness, and an uncompromising technical mastery that is accentuated by the use of natural materials like wood, leather, stone and metal.
 His approach is deeply rooted in the philosophy that argues for the inextricability of good design, extraordinary workmanship, and sustainability.

 Distinguished for his organic, hand-shaped seating and spare, rectilinear casegoods and tables – unique in their negotiation of proportion, line and visual weight – Marks’ highly sought-after designs have been showcased in a range of residential and commercial spaces throughout the world.

 Skram products are made with a deep awareness of the impact our manufacturing has on our community and on our planet.
 We use only non-toxic adhesives and industrial strength, low-VOC water-based polyurethane finishes.
 Our timber is locally sourced as much as possible, and we are committed to broadening our offering of certified timber options as they become available in consistent quantity and quality.

 In 2008, we transitioned to a LEED contributing, formaldehyde-free, 100% pre-consumer recycled content substrate in our veneered products.
-(Link-to: website page with relevant information) In 2015, we installed a rooftop solar array at our Burlington, North Carolina facility.
+In 2015, we installed a rooftop solar array at our Burlington, North Carolina facility.
 The resulting energy directly powers our machinery, while excess energy is fed back into the traditional power grid.
-We’re proud to say that this has lead to an annual offset of over 30,000 pounds of coal and over 50,000 pounds tof CO2.
+We’re proud to say that this has lead to an annual offset of over 30,000 pounds of coal and over 50,000 pounds of CO2.